fp7-netide/Engine/floodlight-backend/v1.2/README.md

 * Copy the jar files under lib folder in floodlight lib folder (Except floodlight.jar used only during development for compilation)

+* Replace /floodlightv1.1/src/main/resources/floodlightdefault.properties with the given one that can be found at:
+	/floodlight-backend/v1.2/src/main/resources/floodlightdefault.properties

 * Add to build.xml of floodlightV1.1 the following lines inside `<patternset id="lib">` tag:

 ```xml